 - 60/30/10 budget method

 These budget types are based on budget percentages.
-But there are other ways to make a budget that don’t use percentages, including zero-based budgeting and budgeting by paycheck.
+But there are other ways to make a budget that don’t use percentages, including zero-based budgeting and cash envelope budgeting.

 So in answer to what are budgets? know that they’re a good tool for putting your income to work.